-Discussion of Questionnaire
+<b>Discussion of Questionnaire</b>

 In June, we discussed the questionnaire with NWU_China.
-First of all, we thought it was necessary to identify the target group.
-If it is the public, the language structure of questionnaire should not be too complex, for at least 16 years old high school students can read.
+First of all, we thought <b>it was necessary to identify the target group</b>.
+If it is the public, the language structure of questionnaire should not be too complex, for at least 16-year-old high school students can read.
 In addition, when we use the survey data, we should ask the respondents' consent.

 In August, we attended the Human Practices Lecture held by CCIC together.
-We learned from Joy Zhang that we could obtain the consent of the respondents by issuing Information sheets.
+We learned from Joy Zhang that <b>we could obtain the consent of the respondents by issuing information sheets</b>.
 Our questionnaire is mainly divided into three parts, including Information Sheet, Questionnaire and Findings.

-Modeling(with NJtech_China and NWU_China)
+<b>Model (with NJtech_China and NWU_China)</b>

+<b>Improvement of Direction of Model</b>

 We had an online meeting with NWU-CHINA-B and NJTech_CHINA in September.
-In this communication, both students from the two university offered some suggestions on earthworm release strategies and cost issues and raised some questions about our model.
-Through the communication with the two schools, we preliminarily determined the direction of the model improvement and we also got some ideas for the model optimization .
+In this communication, students from both universities offered some suggestions on earthworm release strategies and cost issues, and raised some questions about our model.
+Through the communication with the two schools, <b>we preliminarily determined the direction of the model improvement and we also got some ideas for the model optimization</b>.